hackclub/hackclub/playbook/workshops/portfolio/README.md

 Ok.
 The image is way too big.
 We need to fix it.

-So so far, we have only been adding content to the page and not really changing it's look and feel.
+So so far, we have only been adding content to the page and not really changing its look and feel.

 HTML is used for the content.
 There's this other language called CSS that we use to change the way things look and feel.